theSwanCoder/js-ios-app/README.md

 This project includes the SDK files as part of the source.
 - Download the source package and extract all files
-- Open the JasperMobile.xcodeproj from Xcode, build & run
+- Open the 'Tibco JasperMobile.xcodeproj' from Xcode, build & run